cesbo/help/content/1.astra/2.admin-guide/1.administration/mosaic.md

 chmod +x /usr/local/bin/mosaic.sh
 ```

-Open script with any text editor and change next variables:
+Open script with any text editor and modify following variables:

-- `THREADS` - number of threads to make several screenshots at the same time
+- `THREADS` - number of threads to concurrently capture multiple screenshots.
+Fewer threads will take more time to update all images, while more threads will increase CPU usage.
+You may set as many threads as you have CPU cores
-- `PLAYLIST_URL` - full URL to playlist.
-If you use HTTP Authorization, then set Token in any user settings, and use this token in the playlist URL
+- `PLAYLIST_URL` - URL to `playlist.m3u8` file from previous step
-- `SCREENSHOT_PATH` - full path to save screenshots on your server.
-Default path is `/var/lib/astra/mosaic/`
+- `SCREENSHOT_PATH` - path to store screenshots on your server: `/var/lib/astra/mosaic/`
-- `API_PORT` - port to API
+- `API_PORT` - port to Astra API
-- `API_AUTH` - admin login and password to access API
+- `API_AUTH` - admin login and password to access Astra API

 ## Start script with Systemd